 At high temperatures of around 600℃ and under low pressure (low oxygen partial pressure), Perovskite-type oxides undergo a phase change and take on a Brownmillerite structure, desorbing oxygen in the process.
 This reaction is reversible, as increasing pressure (high oxygen partial pressure) results in the oxygen molecules to be readsorbed.

 - Generates oxygen at the world’s highest level, approximately 0.2kWh/m3N-O2 of an electric power consumption rate.

 - Generates oxygen of 95% or higher concentration levels that the conventional PSA method cannot achieve.

 - Able to extract nitrogen-rich gas to produce oxygen-rich gas concurrently.

-In 2016, we scaled up the prototype unit, and developed a demonstration unit that targeted oxygen generation capacity of around 500m3N/h.
+Since 2016, we scaled up the prototype unit, and developed a demonstration unit that targeted oxygen generation capacity of around 500m3N/h aiming at its electricity emission factor of 0,25 kWh/m3N-O2.
+We are targeting at the development of scaled-up units corresponding to the various sizes of oxygen demand of the users and planning the launch in the market.
 Thereafter, we continued to gradually pursue larger scales, and we plan to ultimately develop a model with oxygen generation capacity of around 10,000m3N/h and launch it into the market.
 If we are able to develop a low cost oxygen generation method, we will be able to realize energy conservation through oxygen-rich combustion, even in fields where it is conventionally not widely used.
-Furthermore, in the case of pure oxygen combustion, the CO2 concentration level of the exhaust gas will be more than 90%, the effective CO2 recovering can contribute to improvements in the economical efficiency of CCS (Carbon Capture and Storage).
+Furthermore, in the case of pure oxygen combustion, the CO2 concentration level of the exhaust gas will be more than 90%, the effective CO2 recovering can contribute to improvements in the economical efficiency of CCSU（Carbon Capture and Storage, utilization）.

 〔HT-PSA demonstration unit〕